 As part of the AQA Specification requirements, GCSE Geographers must complete two days of fieldwork off site.
-These include a physical fieldwork study on beach profiles at Formby and a human fieldwork study on land use in Manchester City Centre.
+These include a physical fieldwork study on beach profiles at Formby and a human fieldwork study on regeneration in Liverpool City Centre.

 Careers & The Future: